 DISPL (Display): Press this knob to switch the display between the radio station frequency and the time.
-Time display is available with the ignition turned off.
+When the ignition is off, press this knob to display the time.

 For RDS, press the DISPL knob to change what appears on the display while using RDS.
 The display options are station name, RDS station frequency, PTY, and the name of the program (if available).